-Figure 4 makes this proposition more palatable.
-In the top panel of the figure, we plot the path for inflation (panel (a)) and output gap (panel (b)) expected by households expecting fiscal dominance (dashed line) and households expecting monetary dominance (solid line) when monetary policy is active before date T ($\phi > 1$).
+Figure 3 makes this proposition more palatable.
+In the top panel of the figure, we plot the path for inflation (panel (a)) and output gap (panel (b)) expected by households expecting fiscal dominance (dashed line) and households expecting monetary dominance (solid line) when monetary policy is active before date T ( $\phi > 1$ ).
 After date T (T = 20 in the figure), the two types of households disagree on the path of inflation.
 Households expecting a shift toward fiscal dominance also expect positive inflation after this date-and consistent with our findings, a higher debt expectation leads to a higher inflation expectation.
-In this figure, we report the responses to a shock of 1 percent of the debt-to-GDP ratio and to a shock of 10 percent of this ratio.
+In this figure, we report the responses to a shock of 1 percent of the debt-to-GDP ratio.
 Inflation then is generated by a sequence of positive output gaps.
 By contrast, households expecting monetary dominance expect no inflation and no output gaps as well.